open/close all folders

 - Andriy Shevchenko, one of the best players in the decade, in the opening match for Ukraine scored twice at 36 years, in front of his fans, in his own country, helping defeat Sweden.
 They were the last goals scored by Shevchenko, who retired after the tournament.
 What a goodbye.

-- Wales qualified for an international tournament 58 years after their first and last appearance (World Cup 1958), and they managed to top their group and reach the Semifinals, losing only to Portugal.
-The best moment was probably in the Quarterfinals, when Wales defeated Belgium, a team of top-class players considered by most the favourites to reach the final.
-First British team to reach the Semifinals of a major tournament since 1996.
+- Wales qualified for an international tournament 58 years after their first and last appearance (World Cup 1958), and they managed to top their group and reach the Semifinals, losing only to Portugal, and did so in style, thumping Russia 3-0, among others.
+The best moment was probably in the Quarterfinals, when Wales defeated Belgium, a team of top-class players considered by most the favourites to reach the final, and beat them 3-1.
+In doing so, they became the first British team to reach the Semifinals of a major tournament since 1996.

-- In a similar way, Iceland surprised the world by qualifying for their fist international tournament.
+- In a similar way, Iceland surprised the world by qualifying for their first international tournament.
 They drew with Portugal in their first match and reached the Quarterfinals after defeating England in the Round of 16, with a team that developed mostly as semi-professional players (though by Euro 2016, every member of the squad was a full-time pro playing outside of Iceland).
-The most incredible thing is that Iceland has a population of 323,000 (about the size of Leicester, St. Louis, or Bonn), and that anywhere from 8 to 10% of the population followed the team in France.
+The most incredible thing is that Iceland has a population of 323,000 (about the size of Leicester, St. Louis, or Bonn, and lower than some London boroughs), and that anywhere from 8 to 10% of the population followed the team in France.